Page last updated: 19 March 2026

 - Operations dropped to 161,000 in 2020, and reached a low of 139,000 in 2022.

-Revenue peaked at HK$ 21.99 billion in 2018 before falling to HK$ 5.94 billion in 2021.
+Revenue peaked at HK$21.99 billion in 2018 before falling to a low of HK$5.8 billion in 2022.

-- 2019 generated HK$ 19.47 billion with a balanced mix of aeronautical and non-aeronautical income.
+- 2019 generated HK$19.47 billion with a balanced mix of aeronautical and non-aeronautical income.

-- Revenue rebounded to HK$ 8.22 billion in 2023 as passenger traffic returned.
+- Revenue rebounded to HK$8.22 billion in 2023 as passenger traffic returned.

 How much cargo moves through Hong Kong International Airport each year?